Ayuubakb/FbClone/README.md

 # Ayuubakb.github.io
 Facebook Clone for timeline and HomePage
 -
-A responsive clone for the 2 facebook's main pages, using react and react-router-dom you can take a look at : https://ayuubakb.github.io/FbClone/ :smile:.
+A responsive clone for the 2 facebook's main pages, using react and react-router-dom/ you can take a look at : https://ayuubakb.github.io/FbClone/ :smile:.